Strength and organization of Free French Army 1941-1944.

 The first comprising a battalion of the 13th Demi-Brigade of the French Foreign Legion and two Senegalese battalions;

-In North Africa, one of the first effective units was the Free French Fighting Column or ‘L’ Force, a small mixed force of armoured cars, tanks, infantry and anti-tank and anti-aircraft guns under the command of General Leclerc.
-‘L’ Force fought through the desert campaigns until 1943 when it was withdrawn from the front line to be re-equipped and re-grouped with other French elements to become the French 2nd Armoured Division which then took part in the fighting in Normandy.
+In North Africa, one of the first effective units was the Free French Fighting Column or ‘L’ Force, a small mixed force of armored cars, tanks, infantry and anti-tank and anti-aircraft guns under the command of General Leclerc.
+‘L’ Force fought through the desert campaigns until 1943 when it was withdrawn from the front line to be re-equipped and re-grouped with other French elements to become the French 2nd Armored Division which then took part in the fighting in Normandy.

-After the Syrian campaign the Free French could muster two brigade groups which were known as the 1st and 2nd French Light Divisions and were supported in the fighting in North Africa by a regiment of Moroccan spahis who were able to provide reconnaissance detachments for the Free french when necessary.
+After the Syrian campaign the Free French could muster two brigade groups which were known as the 1st and 2nd French Light Divisions and were supported in the fighting in North Africa by a regiment of Moroccan Spahis who were able to provide reconnaissance detachments for the Free french when necessary.

 Following the defeat of the Africa Corps at El Alamein, the brigades were withdrawn from the front and in February 1943 began to be formed into the 1st Free French Division.
-Its two component brigades fought independently in Tunisia until the autumn of 1943 when they were moved to Tripolitania to be reorganised and re-equipped.
+Its two component brigades fought independently in Tunisia until the autumn of 1943 when they were moved to Tripolitania to be reorganized and re-equipped.